tsubery/elon/README.md

 # Cancelling Bitcoin - Definitive How To guide
 ## TLDR
 Bitcoin wastes immense amounts of energy.
 It's community is complicit with crime and uses divisive marketing tactics.
-This poses great risk of backlash from the rest of society, using the methods described below to create long running outages of Bitcoin's network and/or network splits that may cause transactions to be rolled back.
+This poses great risk of backlash from the rest of society, using the methods described below to create long running outages of Bitcoin's network.
+This would render private wallets unusable for long periods at a time and may cause [network splits](https://paulkernfeld.com/2016/01/15/bitcoin-cap-theorem.html), providing wallets out of date information and/or rolling back transactions.
 Since no one wants to have their assets sieged at will by an angry mob, this situation jeopardizes Bitcoin's price.
-Many professionals are aware and have been warning about these issues.
-Hackers would like to keep the following information out of sight because it might kill their ransomware golden goose.
+Many [professionals](https://www.youtube.com/watch?v=pcToFASnyrc) are aware and have been warning about these issues.
+Hackers & Bitcoin salesepeople would like to keep the following information out of sight because it might kill their golden goose.

 ## Overview

 Bitcoin's open nature is touted as a feature, allowing anyone with internet access to participate in various ways.
 Send & receive transactions or submit & receive information about the other participants in the network.
 In reality it is the achilles heel because activists can use that to cancel it in various ways.
 For example it would be easy to point out the hypocracy of Amazon providing services to nearly thousand bitcoin nodes while touting their [ESG goals](https://aws.amazon.com/blogs/enterprise-strategy/it-and-esg-part-two-how-it-can-and-must-further-the-companys-esg-efforts/) and buying [carbon credits](https://www.geekwire.com/2020/amazon-pledges-10m-forest-preservation-carbon-offsets-appalachians/).
 About 25%-30% of full-node servers are hosted in large hosting providers such as Amazon, Google, Microsoft, Hetzner, OVH, Linode & Digital Ocean.
 I suppose their terms of service are subject to [change at will](https://edition.cnn.com/2021/01/09/tech/parler-suspended-apple-app-store/index.html).
+Cancelling hosted nodes would take the stable, reliable part of the network away leaving it even more vulnerable.
+We should all ask these companies how hosting Bitcoin is aligned with their sustainability goals.
-Bitcoin [pollutes](https://digiconomist.net/bitcoin-energy-consumption) the world shared by all of us, some activists may decide to pollute back.
-They can flood the network with garbage information and consume all of the availabe resources.
+Bitcoin [pollutes](https://digiconomist.net/bitcoin-energy-consumption) the world shared by all of us, some activists may decide take matters to their own hand and pollute back.
+They can flood the network with garbage information and consume all of the availabe resources, creating the aformentioned outages.
 Every network and computer system has limited resources such as bandwidth, memory and computing power.
 In order to estimate the risk, we need to estimate the different capacities in the system and find the ones that are the easiest to overwhelm.

 ## Estimating networks capacity
 The myth that Bitcoin's network has massive capacities relies on technical slight of hand.
 The network is comprised of three different nodes which contribute and consume different resources to the network.